laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 more explanation as well as examples.
 As the CDE would continually
-need to address additional issues raised by the registration of new tags, this specification RECOMMENDS that new tag registrations address deterministic encoding in the context of this Profile.
+need to address additional issues raised by the registration of new tags, this specification recommends that new tag registrations address deterministic encoding in the context of this Profile.

 A particularly difficult field to obtain deterministic encoding for is